Menu — partial

 W7XM continues "…so to clarify it only triggers when using devices (hotspots) like openSpot (1,2,3), MMDVM's (simplex mode), DVMega, etc. So some repeaters are using other software and then linking back to BrandMeister.
 So in that case it sees it as a hotspot and the rules apply."

-13 Jan 2020: Interesting situation late night with a simplex hotspot.
+January 2020: An Interesting situation with a simplex hotspot.
 Talking to friends, at times communications was lost for a few minutes. i looked at the speed, ping and traceroute to see if we could isolate the cause.
 I opted to use the Pi-Star Configuration to change USA BrandMeister servers from 3103 to 3101.

 I have no idea what happened.
 AC2F wrote "Different master?
 Each one saves your own set of talkgroups.
 There are odd things with OS when it switches to 'backup master' you are getting different settings (which you've probably set a month ago on backup master)."
 I thought my 3103 and 3101 Selfcare settings were alike, but who knows?
 I know I deliberately never set any static groups.
 N1AJW wrote "A while back, a year or two, everyone had tg91 as static suddlenly.
 Same thing, they never put it on."
 W7XM jokingly says "solar flares…" I tend to believe W7XM's explanation.